kontainapp/km/payloads/python/extensions/README.md

   * for some modules. names are converted, i.g. 'pillow' is PIL in Lib.
   * some .so are placed directly under Libs (not Libs/Module), e.g. greenlet, pvectorc, kiwi (kiwisolver)
 * LD_LIBRARY_PATH and LD_PRELOAD need to be handled
 * dlopen() flags need to be handled or at least reacted to.
-E.g. GLOBAL is not supporte
+E.g. GLOBAL is not supported
 * dlinfo()
 * blacklists should be per module
   * get blacklist out of prepare_extension.py, and make it either auto-generated from -l. or better, simply special files in repo
 * use requirments.txt and 'pip3 freeze' format to get the lists of modules
-* dependent packages  CHECK is MISSING - e.g. django brings int tons of stuff, each has to be manually added to modules.txt as of now
+* dependent packages  CHECK is MISSING - e.g. django brings in tons of stuff, each has to be manually added to modules.txt as of now

 Also:

 * Add sqlite module
 * test with something other than Python
 * review generalization - what is Python specific, what needs to be separated